 Glen Frappier is a Senior Lecturer in Communication Studies and the Director of the Gonzaga University Debate Program.
-Under his leadership Gonzaga has achieved numerous successes at the highest levels of collegiate policy debate.
-In 2012 Glen’s achievements were recognized by the National Debate Tournament as the recipient of the George Ziegelmueller Award, presented annually to a coach who has distinguished themselves in the communication profession while coaching teams to competitive success at the NDT.
-In addition to coaching Glen has 20 years of classroom experience teaching a wide array of college courses including Public Speaking, Argumentation, Nonverbal Communication, Persuasion, Rhetorical Criticism and Introduction to Rhetoric.
-He has also served as a communications consultant on issue and candidate campaigns at the local, state and national level.
+Under his leadership, Gonzaga has achieved numerous successes at the highest levels of collegiate policy debate.
+In 2012, Glen’s achievements were recognized by the National Debate Tournament as the recipient of the George Ziegelmueller Award, presented annually to a coach who has distinguished themselves in the communication profession while coaching teams to competitive success at the NDT.
+In addition to coaching, Glen has 20 years of classroom experience teaching a wide array of college courses, including Public Speaking, Argumentation, Nonverbal Communication, Persuasion, Rhetorical Criticism, and Introduction to Rhetoric.
+He has also served as a communications consultant on issue and candidate campaigns at the local, state, and national levels.
 Glen has a B.A. in Political Science and an M.S. in Communication from Southern Illinois University.

 Glen is available to teach all debate events, public speaking, and general communication courses.

 Martin Osborn has been debating and coaching debate since his high school days in Wyoming, totaling nearly 18 years.
 As a high school debater, Martin placed 7th at NSDA Nationals and also became part of the only class in the history of Wyoming to attend the TOC.
 As a competitor for Missouri State University, Martin qualified to the college National Debate Tournament (NDT) four times and was awarded Top Speaker at both the NDT and Cross Examination Debate Association (CEDA) Nationals his senior year.
 CEDA also graced him with the “Baby Jo” Debater of the Year award.
-Later, Martin earned a masters degree at Wake Forest University while coaching and helping to rebuild one of the most successful programs in the USA, including a Kentucky round robin appearance, multiple first-round bids, and elimination appearances at every tournament including the NDT.
+Later, Martin earned his M.A. at Wake Forest University while coaching and helping to rebuild one of the most successful programs in the United States, including a Kentucky round robin appearance, multiple first-round bids, and elimination appearances at every tournament, including the NDT.
 Since then, he has worked with NDT programs at Kansas State and the University of North Texas.
-As a high school coach, Martin’s teams have appeared in late elimination rounds at tournaments such as Montgomery Bell Academy, Emory, Glenbrooks, and multiple Tournament of Chanpions (TOCs).
-Over the last decade he has worked at many of the country’s premier high school camps including Berkeley, Gonzaga, Kansas Michigan, Michigan State, Stanford, and UMKC.
+As a high school coach, Martin’s teams have appeared in late elimination rounds at tournaments such as Montgomery Bell Academy, Emory, Glenbrooks, and multiple Tournament of Champions (TOCs).
+Over the last decade, he has worked at many of the country’s premier high school camps, including Berkeley, Gonzaga, Kansas, Michigan, Michigan State, Stanford, and UMKC.
 He currently coaches skills and argumentation for Fullerton Union High School.

 Martin is available to teach all forms of debate.

-Rachel is available to teach public speaking, original oratory, and middle school and beginner Public Forum.
+Rachel is available to teach public speaking, Original Oratory, and middle school and beginner Public Forum Debate.
 She is also our French tutor.

 Dr. Michael Hester just completed his twenty-third year as the Director of Debate at the University of West Georgia (UWG).
 Under his leadership, UWG Debate has won three national championships, most recently in 2015, twice being national runner-up, and finishing 3rd in the nation two other times.
 In 2017, his career achievements were recognized with the George Ziegelmueller Outstanding Achievement award for Director of Debate and the Ross K. Smith National Coach of the Year.